documents4j/documents4j/README.md

 Monitoring
 ----------

+The standalone server comes with two monitoring endpoints:

-There is a monitoring endpoint `/health` returning `200 OK` if the converter server is operational and `500 Internal Server Error` otherwise.
+* Health endpoint under `/health` returning `200 OK` if the converter server is operational and `500 Internal Server Error` otherwise

-This allows load balancers only able to check simple health requests and HTTP status codes (e.g. AWS Load balancer) to decide if this server is healthy or not.
+* Running endpoint under `/running` returning always `200 OK`

+Both endpoints are always unprotected, even if the documents4j runs with basic authentication.

 Troubleshooting
 ---------------